 The best eBook format is EPUB, and the best print file is a PDF.
 I have a comprehensive comparison of the main file types that you can read, but the bottom line is this:

 Ever since KDP allowed the use of the EPUB, it has become virtually the only ebook file type that is most compatible with all the major ebook retailers, as you can see below.

 Not only that, it is also open source, extremely versatile, and widely accepted as the best version.
-We highly recommend that you use the EPUB as your first choice.
+I highly recommend that you use the EPUB as your first choice.

 (no embedded formatting)